Female Innovators Lab Fund

-The Female Innovators Lab is a New York City-based studio dedicated to cultivating entrepreneurial talent in women from all sides of the financial services ecosystem.
+The Female Innovators Lab Fund is a US, UK and Europe based studio, dedicated to cultivating entrepreneurial talent in women from all sides of the financial services ecosystem.
 The Lab’s mission is to identify female founders at the idea stage of their journey and match them with the resources and mentorship required to develop a company and bring it to its first round of fundraising.

 Anthemis’ track record as early-stage FinTech investors and venture builders, coupled with the power and global footprint of Barclays, makes this an exceptional opportunity for prospective founders to progress their business ideas.

 Participating startups will have access to Barclays’ world-class FinTech hub Rise, and Anthemis’ dedicated office spaces, with unparalleled mentorship and networking opportunities.

 “It has been the most valuable partnership I've ever had”

 As the Female Innovators Lab Fund celebrates its first birthday, we speak to two innovative founders about their experiences of starting their fintech startups.

 The Anthemis Female Innovators Lab Fund (FIL), anchored by Barclays and backed by Aviva, Visa and BMO, is a venture fund and studio dedicated to investing and cultivating entrepreneurial talent in women across the financial services ecosystem.
 FIL invests in businesses led by female founders and provides them with human, intellectual and financial resources, backed by an extensive network of advisors and experts from Anthemis, Barclays, Aviva, Visa and BMO and other strategic investors.
 Companies will receive support and guidance around product, operations, hiring, marketing and more, all of which will be focused on helping founders to build their business.